-The Board of Directors has established the Internal Audit Department.
 The Board Audit Committee has determined the responsibilities of the Internal Audit Department as part of the audit functions.
 The Committee seeks to ensure the soundness and integrity of the Company's financial reports and verify the adequacy and effectiveness of the internal audit regulations in force at the company and deepening the culture of compliance within the company.